Psy-Fer/buttery-eel/README.md

     samtools fastq -TMM,ML test.mod.sam | minimap2 -ax map-ont -y ref.fa - | samtools view -Sb - | samtools sort - > test.aln.mod.bam

-If you also wish to keep the quality scores in the unofficial qs tags or if mapping a regular unmapped sam the -T argument can be used in conjunction with minimap2 -y for example: `-TMM,ML,qs` or `-Tqs`
+If you also wish to keep the quality scores in the unofficial qs tags or if mapping a regular unmapped sam the -T argument can be used in conjunction with minimap2 -y for example: `-TMM,ML,qs` or `-Tqs`.
+You can also get all sam tags with `-T'*'` but you need samtools of v1.16 or higher.

 # Shutting down server